Autism Awareness Month

 2009 – Parks and Recreation premiered on NBC

-2010 - Matt Smith debuted as the eleventh Doctor on Doctor Who
+2010 – Matt Smith debuted as the eleventh Doctor of Doctor Who on BBC America

 April 11 History

 1876 – The stenotype was patented (#175,892) by John C. Zachos of New York City